osrf/gazebo_user_guide/src/started_interfaces_plugin.md

 ### Plugin Types

-There are currently 4 types of plugins: World, Model, Sensor, and System.
+There are currently 5 types of plugins: World, Model, Sensor, Visual, and System.
 Each plugin type is managed by a different component of Gazebo.
 For example, a Model plugin is attached to and controls a specific model in Gazebo.
 Similarly, a World plugin is attached to a world, and a Sensor plugin to a specific sensor.
 The System plugin is specified on the command line, and loads first during a Gazebo startup.
 This plugin gives the user control over the startup process.

 A plugin type should be chosen based on the desired functionality.
 Use a World plugin to control world properties, such as the physics engine, ambient lighting, etc. Use a Model plugin to control joints, and state of a model.
 Use a Sensor plugin to acquire sensor information and control sensor properties.